 This Seville itinerary will let you know the places you should visit and where to stay, during a visit to the city.

 You can’t visit Spain and not go to Seville.
 It’s an incredible city with a lot to do and full of life.
 If you’re there for a few days or longer, you’ll have a great time regardless!

 So without further ado, let’s get into it!

-Before I visited Seville, I’d want to go there for ages, but I never got around to doing it.
+Before I got to visit Seville, I’d wanted to go there for ages, but I never got around to doing it.
 Even while I was living in Barcelona for two years, I never managed to find time for a trip to Seville.

 However, eventually visited during a 6-month road trip in Europe, and I was not disappointed!
 Seville is one of the most beautiful cities I have ever visited.

 The buildings are incredible and some of the most decorative I’ve ever seen.
 Plaza de España is simply amazing and is one of the most impressive buildings I’ve visited.

 Then you have the beauty of La Giralda and the Alcazar of Seville.
 As well as this, Seville is a cultural hotbed.
 If you visit during Semana Santa (Easter), the city is alive with festivities.

 The same is true during La Feria, which is one of the biggest festivals in Spain.
 For one week the city is alive with festivities revolving around flamenco and other Andalucian traditions.